 Where are the opportunity zones?
 Have a look at this map:

 At Compound, we are currently focused on Manhattan real estate investment.
 So, let’s look at some of the designated Opportunity Zones here:

-Lower East Side: There are two Opportunity Zones within the LES.
+- Lower East Side: There are two Opportunity Zones within the LES.
 The first is bordered by Clinton Street, Columbia Street, Delancey Street and East Houston Street.
 The second is between East 3rd and East 6th Street and Avenue B and Avenue D. Here is a property for sale and here is an interesting project that is currently in development.